 \subsection{GWSS luminosity distance measurements}

-In this section we describe the mock GWSS dataset from the Einstein telescope.
-The process describing the extraction of mock GWSS dataset matching the expected sensitivity of the Einstein telescope is described in detail in Refs. \cite{Zhao:2010sz,Cai:2016sby,Wang:2018lun,Du:2018tia,Yang:2019vni,Yang:2019bpr,Yang:2020wby,Matos:2021qne,Pan:2021tpk,Rezaei:2023xkj}, however, in this section we describe this procedure briefly.
-The Einstein telescope is a proposed ground based third-generation GW detector~\cite{Sathyaprakash:2012jk,Maggiore:2019uih} which is likely to detect $\mathcal{O} (10^3)$ GWSS events after 10 years of its full operation.
-Although we are quite optimistic with this number of detections, but this could be less in reality~\cite{Maggiore:2019uih}, and therefore, the actual picture will be better understood once the exact number of detections after the full operation of the Einstein telescope is known.
+In this section we describe the mock GWSS dataset from the Einstein Telescope.
+The process describing the extraction of mock GWSS dataset matching the expected sensitivity of the Einstein Telescope is described by \cite{Zhao:2010sz,Cai:2016sby,Wang:2018lun,Du:2018tia,Yang:2019vni,Yang:2019bpr,Yang:2020wby,Matos:2021qne,Pan:2021tpk,Rezaei:2023xkj}, but we describe this procedure briefly here.
+The Einstein Telescope is a proposed ground-based third-generation GW detector~\cite{Sathyaprakash:2012jk,Maggiore:2019uih} which is likely to detect $\mathcal{O} (10^3)$ GWSS events after 10 years of full operation.
+This number of detections is quite optimistic, and it could be fewer in reality~\cite{Maggiore:2019uih}, therefore, the actual picture will be better understood once the exact number of detections after full operation of the Einstein Telescope is known.
 However, following earlier articles in this direction~\cite{Zhao:2010sz,Cai:2016sby,Wang:2018lun,Du:2018tia,Yang:2019vni,Yang:2019bpr,Yang:2020wby,Matos:2021qne,Pan:2021tpk,DAgostino:2022tdk,Rezaei:2023xkj}, we focus on the generation of 1000 mock GWSS in this article and combine this mock dataset with the usual astronomical probes as described in section~\ref{sec-usual-cosmological-probes}.
 To generate this number of mock data points, the identification of the GW sources is crucial.
-We consider that a GW event is detected from i) a combination of a Black Hole (BH) and a Neutron Star (NS) merger (labeled as BHNS) and ii) the binary neutron star (BNS) merger.
-After identifying the possible sources of the GW detection, one needs to find out the merger rate $R(z)$ of the sources, and thereafter, with the use of the merger rate of the possible sources, the redshift distribution of the possible sources, $P (z)$ can be given by ~\cite{Sathyaprakash:2009xt,Zhao:2010sz,Cai:2016sby,Wang:2018lun,Du:2018tia,Yang:2019bpr}
+We consider that a GW event is detected from (i) a merger of a Black Hole and a Neutron Star (labeled BHNS) and (ii) a binary neutron star (BNS) merger.
+After identifying the possible sources of the GW detection, one needs to find out the merger rate $R(z)$ of the sources.
+Then using this merger rate, the redshift distribution of the possible sources, $P (z)$, can be given by ~\cite{Sathyaprakash:2009xt,Zhao:2010sz,Cai:2016sby,Wang:2018lun,Du:2018tia,Yang:2019bpr}